beegee-tokyo/SX126x-Arduino/README.md

 Features
 --------
   - Support SX1261, SX1262 and SX1268 chips
-  - Support of LoRa protocol and FSK protocol (theoretically, I did not test FSK at all)
+  - Support of LoRa protocol and FSK protocol (theoretical, I did not test FSK at all)
   - Flexible setup for different modules (antenna control, TXCO control)
-  - Support LoRaWan node class A, B and C (theoretically, I have no LoRaWan gateway to test it at all)
+  - Support LoRaWan node class A, B and C tested with single channel LoRaWan gateway

 Functions
 -----